french-fries-shinichi/Programming-Principles-Updated-18-March/README.md

  they are not neccessary for our project's goals)
 - Ability to delete entries into the table files (they were going to be added, but...)
 -

-### errors resolved:
-- No age range verification (ie not allowing any integers; for example a baby can't be a student!)
-- names (for add_course func) accepts symbol characters, is this intented? and do we limit all or some symbols?